alexeyvasilyev/rtsp-client-android/README.md

 ## Compile

-To use this library in your project with gradle add this to your build.gradle:
+To use this library in your project add this to your build.gradle:
 ```gradle
 allprojects {
   repositories {